 Submission deadlines for Academic Standards Committee

-Letters appealing for an exception to Regent’s academic policies or requirements should be written to the Academic Standards Committee and submitted to the Registrar or to Student Services.
+Letters appealing for an exception to Regent’s academic policies or requirements should be written to the Academic Standards Committee and submitted to the Academic Advisor & Administrator.
 The deadline for submission of appeals is two weeks prior to a meeting.